Trinity’s Dr. Jamal Watson, Talks Student Loan Debt with Rev. Al Sharpton on MSNBC

 Trinity’s undergraduate degree program in Journalism & Media Studies, and the graduate degree program in Strategic Communications and Public Relations both benefit from Dr. Watson’s stellar leadership.
 Dr. Watson was instrumental in the resurrection of the Trinity Times, as well as in Trinity’s acquiring the two Davis Foundation grants totaling over $1 million dollars that enabled the establishment and expansion of the new Trinity Newsroom, and media studio.

 Dr. Watson and Rev. Sharpton discussed several possible solutions for these young people drowning in outstanding debt.
-You can watch the clip here.

 Recent News